codecapsules-io/codecapsules-docs/docs/tutorials/creating-and-hosting-a-flask-api.md

 ## Creating our API

 Now we'll get to creating the API with Flask.
-Our API will package the WeatherStack and OpenExchangeRates data together in a single endpoint.
+Our API will package the weatherstack and OpenExchangeRates data together in a single endpoint.

 This means we can build other applications later which will be able to retrieve all of the data above by calling `requests.get(MY_CODE_CAPSULES_URL)`.